temporalio/documentation/docs/cluster-deployment-guide.md

 When you enable a secondary store, only new Visibility data is written to both primary and secondary stores.
 The primary store still holds the Workflow Execution data from before the secondary store was set up.

-Running in dual mode allows you to plan for closed and open Workflow Executions data from before the secondary store was set up in your self-hosted Temporal Cluster.
+Running in dual mode lets you plan for closed and open Workflow Executions data from before the secondary store was set up in your self-hosted Temporal Cluster.

 Example:

 - To manage closed Workflow Executions data, run in dual mode until the Namespace [Retention Period](/clusters#retention-period) is reached.
-  After the retention period, Workflow Execution data is removed from the Persistence and Visibility stores.
+  After the Retention Period, Workflow Execution data is removed from the Persistence and Visibility stores.
-  If you want to keep the closed Workflow Executions data after the set Retention period, you must set up [Archival](/cluster-deployment-guide#archival).
+  If you want to keep the closed Workflow Executions data after the set Retention Period, you must set up [Archival](/cluster-deployment-guide#archival).
 - To manage data for all open Workflow Executions, run in dual mode until all the Workflow Executions started before enabling Dual Visibility mode are closed.
-  Once the Workflow Executions are closed, verify the Retention Period and set up [Archival](/cluster-deployment-guide#archival) if you need to keep the data beyond the [Retention Period](/clusters#retention-period).
+  After the Workflow Executions are closed, verify the Retention Period and set up Archival if you need to keep the data beyond the Retention Period.

 You can run your Visibility setup in dual mode for an indefinite period, or until you are ready to deprecate the primary store and move completely to the secondary store without losing data.

 #### Deprecate primary Visibility store

-1. When you are ready to deprecate your primary store, update the dynamic configuration YAML to enable read operations from the secondary store.
+When you are ready to deprecate your primary store, follow these steps.

+1. Update the dynamic configuration YAML to enable read operations from the secondary store.
    Example:

    ```yaml